Magdalene of Canossa: Foundation and recognition

 Magdalene desired to provide boys with the same care her religious sisters were providing to girls.
 To this end she invited the priest Francesco Luzzi to open a small chapel adjacent to the sisters' convent of Santa Lucia in Venice.
 He opened this house on 23 May 1831.
 In 1833 the priest saw two laymen join him (Giuseppe Carsana and Benedetto Belloni) and who later took over the work of the place when Luzzi left to become a Carmelite friar.
 The men's congregation were given a religious habit in 1860 from the Patriarch of Venice, Angelo Francesco Ramazzotti, and were given a Rule in 1897 from Domenico Agostini who was a later patriarch.

 Canossa maintained a partnership with Leopoldina Naudet though their mutual esteem for each other did not prevent disagreements between their individual methods, which led to the dissolution of their partnership sometime around 1816.
 Canossa also tried to establish a male congregation alongside Antonio Provolo sometime in the 1820s but was unsuccessful in this venture.
 It was in February 1820 that she first met Antonio Rosmini and Rosmini's sister Margherita became a close friend of Canossa and joined the congregation on 2 October 1824.
 The death of Pius VII in 1823 halted work in the recognition of the congregation and she was upset that approval had not been granted since her meeting with the Pope less than a decade before.
 Canossa believed she would have better luck with his successor Pope Leo XII and in September 1828 left to go to Rome to request of him the formal approval needed.
 She stopped over at Coriano to visit Maria Elisabetta Renzi and stopped at Loreto before reaching Rome in November.
 In the audience with the Pope he asked her to present a shorter version of the Rule so that his approval could come quicker; he also appointed a commission that the Cardinal Carlo Odescalchi led to assess the rule and the request.
 This led to Leo XII granting approval for the congregation just before Christmas.
 In 1833 she was profoundly affected by the death of Margherita Rosmini who was a close friend.

 Declining health and death

 In 1834 she organized the Spiritual Exercises for the congregation in Verona before setting off for Venice before returning to Verona in May.
 That autumn she went to Bergamo and then to Milan.
 Canossa died on 10 April 1835 after a period of deteriorating health; she had known in January that her time was coming to an end, and returned to Verona from Milan in March.

+She was aunt of Luigi di Canossa, later Bishop of Verona and Cardinal.